JayDeeJaye/anaconda-jdj-f/README.md

 - [ ] As an invited Player, I want to be able to reject the invitation
 - [ ] As a Player whose invitation to play has been turned down, I want to be able to invite another player
 - [ ] As a Player whose invitation to play has been turned down, I want to receive notice of the rejection
-- [ ] As a Player whose invitation to play has been turned down, I want to receive notice of the acceptance
+- [ ] As a Player whose invitation to play has not been turned down, I want to receive notice of the acceptance
 - [ ] As two Players who have agreed to play, we want to be taken into the game arena